-The Data Protection Act 1998 (DPA) and the Consumer Credit Act 1974 (CCA) provides consumers with special rights in relation to the data held on their credit files by credit reference agencies, namely quicker, cheaper and more targeted rights of access to the data when compared to general rights of access, and specific statutory rights (under section 159 CCA) to challenge entries they feel are inaccurate.
+The UK Data Protection Act 2018 (DPA), the UK's implementation of the General Data Protection Regulation (GDPR) and the Consumer Credit Act 1974 (CCA) provides consumers with rights in relation to the data held on their credit files by credit reference agencies, namely quicker, cheaper and more targeted rights of access to the data when compared to general rights of access, and specific statutory rights (under Article 16 of UK GDPR and section 159 CCA) to challenge entries they feel are inaccurate.
 These rights are essential to the legal principles which underpin our database as they ensure that the necessary balance is maintained between the interests of lenders, and the rights of individuals.